silentindark/audiosocket_server/README.md

 AudioSocket sends it's audio data in chunks of 320 bytes, which represents 20ms of 16-bit 8KHZ mono PCM (this is what you will receive when doing this: `audio_data = audiosocket.read()`), and that's also what it needs to receive back from you when sending audio.
 Anymore or less will result in distorted audio.
 Thankfully 20ms seems to be a common length of audio to provide within the world of APIs and probably programming in general (I'm sure there's an explanation of this somewhere).
-So all you should have to do to prepare your audio source sending to AudioSocket, is to downsample it to the required 8KHz mono.
+So all you should have to do to prepare your audio source before sending to AudioSocket, is to downsample it to the required 8KHz mono.